The Children Prop Pattern in React

 For instance, we cannot rewrite the following to use this pattern.
 The

-prop name?The children prop pattern does not limit itself to the children
+children prop name?The children prop pattern does not limit itself to the children prop name.

 offered by JSX.